 Research Career

 In 1981, Kolb founded an organisation called Experience Based Learning Systems (EBLS).
-He founded the business to advance research and practice in experiential learning.
+He created this organisation to advance research and practice in experiential learning.
 Even today, he continues the EBLS programme with an international network of researchers, practitioners and learning partners.

 On top of various research articles, Kolb’s contributions to the world of experiential learning and learning styles include: